gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 If you fail to replicate first, you may loose data (unprocessed background jobs).

-## Minimal example configuration with 1 master, 2 slaves and 3 sentinels
+## Example of a minimal configuration with 1 master, 2 slaves and 3 sentinels

 In this example we consider that all servers have an internal network interface with IPs in the `10.0.0.x` range, and that they can connect